BartekStolarek/MERN-Starter/frontend/README.md

 3. Run `npm start`

+> Note: If you are running the MERN application using `docker-compose`, the `.env` file will be automatically created as a copy of the `.env.template` file, which default values are configured to work correctly together.

 ## How to run tests
 `npm test` command would run tests written in Jest and react-testing-library.